drkane/python-reconcile-csv/readme.md

 		python reconcile.py /path/to/csv/file.csv

 3. Open your web browser to <http://localhost:8080/> to see the service specification.
    You can add this as a reconciliation service in OpenRefine.

+4. Visit <http://localhost:8080/?query=example%20query> to see an example query.

+By default the reconciliation service uses a simple python dictionary to look up the results - the names are normalised and stored as keys, and the ids are returned based on normalising the query.

+To use the "whoosh" library, with more advanced indexing and fuzzy matching, then set the `--storage` value to `whoosh` like so:

+		python reconcile.py --storage whoosh /path/to/csv/file.csv

 Command line arguments
 ----------------------